-The above series of Covered Bonds issued by the Issuer and totalling EUR 1,500,000,000 as per 31 December 2020 are secured by a portfolio of mortgage loans, the legal ownership of which was transferred to the Company.
-At the year-end, the book value of the portfolio of Mortgage Loans amounted to approximately EUR 1,803,700,210 (previous period: EUR 1,758,025,230).
-The Covered Bonds have been rated individually by Standard & Poor's and Fitch.

-On issuance the rating by Standard & Poor's was AAA and by Fitch AAA, as per 31 December 2020, the rating remains unchanged.
+On September 2, 2019, the Issuer issued a first series of Covered Bonds totalling EUR 300,000,000.
+The above series of Covered Bonds issued by the Issuer and totalling EUR 2,500,000,000 are secured by a portfolio of mortgage loans, the legal ownership of which was transferred to the Company.
+At the year-end, the book value of the portfolio of Mortgage Loans amounted to approximately EUR 348,011,037.
+The Covered Bonds have been rated individually by Fitch.
+On issuance the rating by Fitch was AAA, as per December 31, 2020 the rating off the notes are unchanged.

 If a transferror retains substantially all the risks and rewards associated with transferred assets, the transaction is accounted for as a financing transaction, notwithstanding that it is a sale transaction from a legal perspective.
 The Company's management has concluded that the Issuer has retained substantially all the risks and rewards of the Mortgage Loan portfolio under the most likely future circumstances.
 As a consequence, the Company does not recognise the Mortgage Loan portfolio on its Balance sheet.
 The acquisition of the legal ownership of the Mortgage Loans was financed by a subordinated loan from the Seller which is subject to a limited recourse clause.
 As such, the Company does not recognise the subordinated loan on its Balance sheet either, but rather it has presented these positions as a net Balance with the Seller on its Balance sheet.

 Intertrust Management B.V. manages the Company and the Issuer services the Mortgage Pool.
 Intertrust Administrative Services B.V. handles cash management, statutory accounting and investor reporting.
-Reference is made to the Prospectus dated July 15, 2019 (the "Prospectus") for further details.
+Reference is made to the Prospectus dated July 16, 2019 (the "Prospectus") for further details.

-Stichting Holding Van Lanschot Conditional Pass-Through Covered Bond Company (the "Foundation") is incorporated under the laws of the Netherlands on December 9, 2014.
+Stichting Holding Van Lanschot Conditional Pass-Through Covered Bond Company 2 (the "Foundation") is incorporated under the laws of the Netherlands on June 19, 2019.
 The objectives of the Foundation are to acquire and hold shares in the Company and to do everything that is in the interest of the Company and all those involved in the Company, including its creditors.
 The sole managing director of the Foundation is Intertrust Management B.V.